What Happens When I Report a Suspected Sanctuary Promise Violation?

 If you choose to report online through our web portal, you will be asked for the following information:

-- A brief description of the bias
+- A description of the suspected sanctuary promise violation

-- City where the bias occurred
+- City in Oregon where the violation occurred

 - If you would like a referral to a community partner agency